The Great British Bake Off: Series overview

-Presenters and judges

 Series 1 (2010)

 Series 1 of The Great British Bake Off saw ten home bakers take part in a bake-off to test their baking skills as they battled to be crowned the Great British Bake Off's best amateur baker.
 Each week the nationwide tour saw the bakers put through three challenges in a particular discipline.
 The rounds took place in various locations across the UK, with the final round being held at Fulham Palace, London.

 The three finalists were Ruth Clemens, Miranda Gore Browne, and Edd Kimber.
 On 21 September 2010, Kimber was crowned the best amateur baker.

 Series 2 (2011)

 The number of amateur baker contestants increased to twelve for the second series.
 Unlike Series 1, this year The Great British Bake Off stayed in one location – Valentines Mansion, a 17th-century mansion house in Redbridge, London.

 The finalists were Holly Bell, Mary-Anne Boermans, and the winning contestant Joanne Wheatley.